fortuneblycat/SC1015-CVD/README.md

 ## Conclusion
 1. Heart Disease can be predicted with a reasonable degree of accuracy using the ML models
-2. Random Forest gives the best performance with the dataset
+2. Random Forest gives the best performance with our current dataset
+3. Asymptomatic chest pain is important in predicting heart disease: This could be attributed to the presence of silent myocardial infarctions, where patients might show atypical symptoms like indigestion, flu or a strained chest muscle, rather than the normal symptoms of heart attack.
-3. Other important variables to consider are exercise-related: presence of exercise-induced angina, exercise-induced ST depression and ST Slope during peak exercise.
+4. Other important variables to consider are exercise-related: presence of exercise-induced angina, exercise-induced ST depression and ST Slope during peak exercise.
 As such, exercise tests can be very useful in detection of heart disease in patients.
-4. Men are more prone to heart disease than Women
+5. Men are more prone to heart disease than Women
-5. Asymptomatic chest pain in predicting heart disease: This could be attributed to the presence of silent myocardial infarctions, where patients might show atypical symptoms like indigestion, flu or a strained chest muscle, rather than the normal symptoms of heart attack, which usually involve sharp anginal pain.
-However, having these silent heart attacks are no less deadly, and still involve blockage of blood flow to the heart and possible damage to the heart muscles.

 ## Lessons Learnt
 * Trade-offs when encountering missing values: deletion vs imputation
 * Concept of imputation and the methods to carry it out
-* Concept of over/undersampling
-* Refactoring imbalanced categorical data
 * RandomForest Classifier
 * Hyperparameter tuning with gridsearchCV
 * Logistic Regression
-* Google Colaboratory (which is not very great, will stick to Git in the future)
+* Google Colaboratory

 ## References
 Images